 They say garlic is one of those magic ingredients to most dishes and that is certainly a fact in my book.
 As it is in this recipe.

 But there’s another spectacular ingredient that makes up this dish.
-Wanna take a guess what it is??
-Come on take a guess?! 🤔
+The Serrano Pepper.

 For those of you that are not familiar with the heat of a serrano pepper, let me give you an idea….On the Scoville Scale a serrano pepper is at 10,000 to 23,000 Scoville Heat Unit.